mjcaldev/fccfscert/README.md

 ```

-As this is very "non-DRY", I will make a script to automate later (or maybe attempt monorepo or Git subtrees restructure?)
+## As this is very "non-DRY", I made a script to automate (see add-fcc-project.sh)